 - Automation Efficiencies: Merely automating is not enough.
 Getting everyone on board, trained and using best practice is a major opportunity.

 This Is How You Improve SRM Workflow

 Businesses should not underestimate supplier relationship management if they want to be successful.
 Every penny saved in efficient supplier management goes straight to the profit line.
 The savings in time as well as cost should not be underestimated.
-Having a process, following best practice, and using spend management software, such as PurchaseControl, will help you streamline your supplier relationship management, give your employees clear guidelines for purchasing, and allow them to spend more time on their key responsibilities, while giving your organization the insights necessary to continue to review and improve the value of your suppliers to your organization.
+Having a process, following best practice, and using spend management software, such as PurchaseControl, will help you streamline your supplier relationship management, give your employees clear guidelines for purchasing, and allow them to spend more time on their key responsibilities, while giving your organisation the insights necessary to continue to review and improve the value of your suppliers to your organisation.

 We hope these tips improve your SRM system and make your overall business more efficient.
 If we missed any strategies your organisation uses for SRM, please share your strategies in the comments section to help make this an even more useful resource.

 Improve Your Supplier Relationship Management With Better Procurement Data On All Your SuppliersFind Out How